Types of weathering

 Color photograph of Wrangel Island taken from space in 2001

-Wrangel Island - image from space
+Wrangel Island - a picture from space

 Mountains on Wrangel Island